-Authorization of 12 months may be granted to members with Turner syndrome when ALL of the following criteria are met:
+Authorization of 12 months may be granted to members with documentation of Turner syndrome when ALL of the following criteria are met:

-- 1. Diagnosis was confirmed by karyotyping

-- 2. Patient's pretreatment height is less than the 5th percentile for age

-- 3. Epiphyses are open
+- 1. Documentation that the diagnosis was confirmed by karyotyping - 2.
+Documentation that the patient's pretreatment height is less than the 5th percentile for age - 3.
+Documentation that the piphyses are open